Israel Summer Business Academy

 All participants are responsible for the cost of arranging their own flights.

 Participants will be required to submit a $1,000 participation and security deposit.
-Deposits will be refunded at the end of the program pending good standing.
+Deposits will be applied towards the program fee.

 The actual cost of the Onward Israel program is much higher, and is subsidized up by Onward Israel, private donors, and local communities and institutions.

-Admissions is done on a rolling basis.
-Priority is given to students who apply by December 15, 2018.
+Priority is given to students who apply by December 15, 2019.

 You must have a 3.0 GPA to be eligible for ISBA, but previous business course work in or knowledge of Israel isn’t a requirement.